destinygg/destinypositions/docs/politics.md

 Just like in Oceania, this doesn't necessarily mean that ordinary people are to blame.
 Of course, there are probably racist people in the country somewhere still in charge of bank loans or city planning — but, for the most part, I think that we have that sorted out.
 We need to focus on the more complicated problems.

-I think that systemic racism clearly exists (in some forms).
+I believe that systemic racism clearly exists (in some forms).
 I don't have a strong opinion on the best policies to address it.

-Also see the section on [reparations](#reparations).
+Also, see the section on [reparations](#reparations).

 ## Reparations

 After the civil war, [former slaves were promised 40 acres and a mule](https://www.pbs.org/wnet/african-americans-many-rivers-to-cross/history/the-truth-behind-40-acres-and-a-mule/) by William T. Sherman.
 This was approved by President Lincoln.
 Later, the federal government reneged on this promise, which seems pretty unfair.

-There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) repaying a debt that was promised.
+There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of *finally* repaying a debt that was promised.

 Logistically, implementing reparations would be difficult (Who exactly gets the money?
 How much money is equivalent to 40 acres, adjusted for inflation?).
 I acknowledge that reparations are probably not politically feasible.